zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/README.md

 # z/OS Files Package

-Contains APIs to interact with datasets, members, and unix system services object on z/OS (using z/OSMF files REST endpoints).
+Contains APIs to interact with datasets, members, and unix system services objects on z/OS (using z/OSMF files REST endpoints).

 See dns package for datasets and members APIs.